rant-lang/reference/src/language/functions/piping.md

 By default, pipeval is implicitly passed as the first argument in the next function call;
 however, you can disable this and explicitly specify where to pass it in by directly using `[]` in any argument.

+Rant treats `[]` like any other constant, meaning that you can pass it to any number of arguments, or even reference it multiple times in one argument.

 ```rant
 [$get-zipper] {
     {<add>|<sub>}